-Only available for US, UK, and Australia-based coaches.
+Only available for US, UK, Australia, and Canada-based coaches.

 To submit evidence to respond to the dispute, please send all documents you'd like attached as a PDF to [email protected].

 One of the best ways to avoid disputes is by entering a clear Statement Descriptor.
 The Statement Descriptor is what appears on a client's banking statement and should clearly explain what they are being charged for - the name of your product or service.

 What is a Dispute?